 Harvest Moon Rising

 Time for a quick update, the pain and swelling from my wrist operation are subsiding now which is good, and I'm sleeping better at night which is also good.

 Central heating has been broken all week, and last night was particularly cold.
-The cold doesn't usually bother me, but this morning my fingers on my bad arm were freezing cold!
+The cold doesn't usually bother me, but my fingers on my bad arm were freezing cold this morning!

-Last night was the Harvest Moon, so called because it's brightness and high position in the sky mean that farmers can stay out well into the night to continue gathering the crops.
-Early evening, the Harvest Moon is typically very orange, due to the Earth's atmosphere, and last night was no exception.
-Unfortunately, I missed the shot I was hoping for (stupid clouds getting in the way) but I was able to get this one a bit later on.
+Last night was the Harvest Moon, which was so-called because of its brightness and high position in the sky, which meant that farmers could stay out well into the night to continue gathering the crops.
+Early in the evening, the Harvest Moon is typically very orange due to the Earth's atmosphere, and last night was no exception.
+Unfortunately, I missed the shot I was hoping for (stupid clouds getting in the way), but I was able to get this one a bit later.
 Still orange, but not as much as when it was touching the trees.

+Harvest Moon Rising